techidaily/site-android-pokemon-go/source/_posts/in-2024-the-magnificent-art-of-pokemon-go-streaming-on-xiaomi-redmi-12-5g-drfone-by-drfone-virtual-android.md

 ![virtual location 05](https://images.wondershare.com/drfone/guide/virtual-location-05.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/RhLjZsruC9M?si=-861oUSfrUde2Ykt" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 I’m sure that after reading this post, you would be able to fix any Pokemon Go GPS problem on your iOS or Android device.
 Though, if the Pokemon Go GPS bug is still troubling you, then consider using Dr.Fone – Virtual Location (iOS).
 It is a user-friendly and 100% secure desktop application that would let you change your iPhone location anywhere you want in seconds.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/-Bov2KfWQ_Y?si=MnVczisgeJ-sGW2r" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Conclusion